Hawitta/ICS3203-CAT2-Assembly--HawianaAbebe-148603-/README.md

 ```bash
 ./array
 ```

 You will be prompted to enter 5 integers.
 The program will output the reversed array.

+### Explanation of Reversal Process and Memory Handling Challenges

+Each step of the reversal process is carefully designed to directly manipulate the memory locations of the array, as the integers are stored in contiguous memory slots.
+The process begins by comparing the start index (`esi`) with the end index (`edi`) to determine when the loop should terminate.
+Inside the loop, swapping is performed using registers (`eax` and `edx`) to temporarily hold the values of `array[esi]` and `array[edi]`.
+These values are then exchanged directly in memory through indexed addressing.
+Incrementing `esi` and decrementing `edi` ensures that the swap operation gradually progresses from both ends of the array toward the center.
+The use of indexed addressing (`[ebx + esi*4]` and `[ebx + edi*4]`) allows efficient and precise access to memory locations in the array.

+Handling memory directly introduces challenges, particularly in managing indexed addressing and ensuring proper alignment of data.
+Since the array elements are 4 bytes each (32-bit integers), calculations for memory offsets (`esi*4` and `edi*4`) must be accurate to avoid accessing unintended data or causing segmentation faults.
+Additionally, care must be taken to avoid overwriting or corrupting data during the swap process, as improper use of registers or addressing modes can lead to unexpected results.
+Debugging such issues can be challenging, as memory manipulation errors may not always produce immediate visible failures, making careful use of comments and step-by-step verification essential.

 ## 3. Task 3